Hermetic Programming: Parameterizing Access to State

 Minting State

 A hermetic function can expose fresh state that it allocates during the call.
-We call this minting state.
-Minting is why constructors can be hermetic: the minted state didn’t exist before the call, so the function isn’t accessing existing state.
+I call this minting state.
+Minting is why constructors can be hermetic: the minted state did not exist before the call, so the function is not accessing existing state.
 The function as a value remains inert.

 Summary of Restrictions